miuim/php-jwt/README.md

 # Introduction

-**NOTE**: this is a WIP!

 This is small and secure JWT implementation.
-It supports `HS256` and `RS256` only as those seem to be the most widely deploy JWT algorithms.
+It only supports `HS256` and `RS256` as those seem to be the most widely deployed JWT signature algorithms.

 # What?